 You shouldn’t overlook the impact of mental health if you’re experiencing ED.
 You also shouldn’t undervalue the importance of mental health in your life.
 Psychological causes of ED are more common among younger men, but they can occur at any age.
 Short term problems, such as work related stress, anxiety caused by having a new sexual partner, or guilt over relationship difficulties can cause problems to occur in the bedroom.
 But ED can also be a sign of a more long term problem, such as depression.
 Depression is a serious health problem which can affect all areas of your life, not just your mood, and if you’re feeling less interested in sex and other activities you used to enjoy, this might be the cause.

 It’s important to discuss your problems with a doctor if you’re experiencing ED.
 It’s a good barometer for your health, and may help you identify serious health problems before they affect your life too much.
 Once you know what the cause of your ED is, you can tackle the root problem.
 In the majority of cases, identifying the underlying problem will allow you to use a solution such as Viagra with confidence.
-You can now buy Viagra Connect over the counter without a prescription, or even via a monthly subscription service such as Eddie, to solve your ED worries quickly and discreetly.
+You can now buy Viagra Connect over the counter without a prescription, or online with a service such as Eddie, to solve your ED worries quickly and discreetly.